forcoding1/forcoding1/README.md

 - 👋 Hi, I’m @forcoding1
-- 👀 I’m interested in ...Web Development
+- 👀 I’m interested in ...Web Development,Game Development and ML
-- 🌱 I’m currently learning ...Python and JS
+- 🌱 I’m currently learning ...Game Dev
-- 💞️ I’m looking to collaborate on ...Anything
+- 💞️ I’m looking to collaborate on ...Game building and development
 - 📫 How to reach me ...my instagram - a.neerajsk

 <!---